DileepKumarIrri/test2/_posts/2013-10-10-bcl2-bistable.md

 ---
-title: "Modelling a bistable switch underlying commitment to apoptosis"
+title: "New paper: Modelling a bistable switch underlying commitment to apoptosis"
 categories:
   - systems-biology
 tags: